icenet-ai/icenet-etl/README.md

 **Note that a full run from fresh will likely fail and the apply need rerunning, because we've not sorted all the resource chaining out yet**

+#### NOTE: deploy InputBlobTrigger

+This is a WIP issue, the processing application needs to be deployed before a final run to deploy a function app that can be targeted by the event grid subscription.
+See [this github issue](https://github.com/icenet-ai/icenet-etl/issues/43)

+### Provision email domain, connect and add to configuration

+This is not achievable via the terraform provider yet, so you'll need to provision the email domain for sending manually, connect it to the comms provider and then add the notification_email address to the `azure.[[ENV]].secrets` file.

 ### Interfacing with IceNet pipeline

 In order to process `NetCDF` files created by the [IceNet pipeline](https://github.com/icenet-ai/icenet-pipeline), these need to be uploaded to the blob storage created by the `Terraform` commands above.